gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 ### 7.3.10 Changing Breaking Behavior

 In the previous section, we saw that when an inline nonreplaced element is broken across multiple lines, it’s treated as if it were one long single-line element that’s sliced into smaller boxes, one slice per line break.
-That’s actually just the default behavior, and it can be changed via the property box-decoration-break.
+That’s actually just the default behavior, and it can be changed via the property `box-decoration-break`.

 //

-The default value, slice, is what we saw in the previous section.
-The other value, clone, causes each fragement of the element to be drawn as if it were a standalone box.
+The default value, `slice`, is what we saw in the previous section.
+The other value, `clone`, causes each fragement of the element to be drawn as if it were a standalone box.
 What does that mean?
 Compare the two examples in Figure 7-50, in which exactly the same markup and styles are treated as either sliced or cloned.

 Many of the differences are pretty apparent, but a few are perhaps more subtle.
 Among the effects are the application of padding to each element’s fragment, including at the ends where the line breaks occurred.
 Similarly, the border is drawn around each fragment individually, instead of being broken up.

 // 7-50

-More subtly, notice how the background-image positioning changes between the two.
+More subtly, notice how the `background-image` positioning changes between the two.
 In the sliced version, background images are sliced along with everything else, meaning that only one of the fragments contains the origin image.
 In the cloned version, however, each background acts as its own copy, so each has its own origin image.
 This means, for example, that even if we have a nonrepeated background image, it will appear once in each fragment instead of only in one fragment.

-The box-decoration-break property will most often be used with inline boxes, but itactually applies in any situation where there’s a break in an element—for example, when a page break interrupts an element in paged media.
+The `box-decoration-break` property will most often be used with inline boxes, but itactually applies in any situation where there’s a break in an element—for example, when a page break interrupts an element in paged media.
 In such a case, each fragment is a separate slice.
-If we set box-decoration-break: clone, then each box fragment will be treated as a copy when it comes to borders, padding, backgrounds, and so on.
-The same holds true in multicolumn layout: if an element is split by a column break, the value of box-decoration-break will affect how it is rendered.
+If we set `box-decoration-break: clone`, then each box fragment will be treated as a copy when it comes to borders, padding, backgrounds, and so on.
+The same holds true in multicolumn layout: if an element is split by a column break, the value of `box-decoration-break` will affect how it is rendered.

 ### 7.3.11 Glyphs Versus Content Area